Cpl. Kenneth Cecil Squire

 their guns were not made to use against planes.

-tank crew, Herb Durner, Ed DeGroot and Bob Boehm
+Herb Durner, Ed DeGroot and Bob Boehm shot at the

-shot at the fighters as they flew over.
-The
+fighters as they flew over.
+The reality was

-reality was that their was little that they could
+that their was little that they could do against

 On April 9, 1942, Ken became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered.
 Ken took part in the death march and was held as a POW at Camp O'Donnell.
 He was also held as a POW at Cabanatuan.

 On October 26, 1942, Ken and about 1000 other POWs were marched eight miles to the town of Cabanatuan.
-At the town's railroad stationed they were loaded into steel box cars.
-The townspeople came out to watch the POWs as they boarded the trains.
+At the town's railroad stationed they were loaded into boxcars, and the townspeople came out to watch the POWs as they boarded the trains.
 From their faces, Ken could see that they had a great deal of sympathy for the Americans.

-The POWs were unloaded from the trains in the outskirts of Manila.
-They then marched two miles to Bilibid Prison.
-Bilibid had been built by the Spanish and had been a civilian prisoner before the war.
-The prisoner was a two story mortar and brick building surrounded by a high brick wall.
+The POWs were unloaded from the train in the outskirts of Manila and marched two miles to Bilibid Prison.
+Bilibid had been built by the Spanish and had been a civilian prisoner before the war but the Japanese put it into use as a POW camp.
+The prison was a two story mortar and brick building, that went out like spokes. surrounded by a high brick wall.
 At the entrance were two heavy iron gates.

 Upon arrival at the prison, Ken and the other POWs discovered that there were no beds in the prison.
 At night ever prisoner slept on the concrete floor.
-The food was also of poor quality.
-Probably the one good thing about Bilibid was that the prisoners had more than enough water for drinking and washing.
+The food was also of poor quality, but the one good thing about Bilibid was that the prisoners had more than enough water for drinking and washing.

 Two days after arriving at Bilibid, Ken and other prisoners were marched through the streets of Manila to the port area.
 Dewey Boulevard which had been the most modern street of the city was now lined with burnt out empty buildings.
 Ashes were all that was left of the huts that had lined other streets in Manila.